oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

 #.
 In the **Columns** section, define the set of fields that will be shown in the marketing list details on the general page for every target contact.

    .. image:: /user/img/marketing/marketing/list_columns.png
+      :alt: View the settings under the Columns and Filters section

    .. note:: Marketing activities require some contact information, so at least one column that contains it must be selected.
 A list of these fields is provided in the **Designer** section.